 425 Park Avenue is the first full-block office building on Park Avenue in New York in over 50 years.
-The building, designed by Foster + Partners, sits beside some of the area's most iconic modernist .
-Built to Gold standards, the 47-story building takes the health and well-being of its occupants to new heights.
+The building, designed by Foster + Partners, sits beside some of the area’s most iconic modernist facades.
+Built to LEED Gold standards, the 47-story building takes the health and well-being of its occupants to new heights.

 ©Alan Schindler